 When a local consumer is searching for a business, Google uses your Google My Business info to determine if you’re the right fit for that search.

 The search engine wants to know if you’re near the searcher and whether or not your business is what the person is looking for.

-Search engines also know when other websites link to your website.
+Did you know that search engines also know when other websites link to your website?

 On-page signals come from your website.